microsoft/nni/examples/nas/spos/readme.md

 Prepare ImageNet in the standard format (follow the script [here](https://gist.github.com/BIGBALLON/8a71d225eff18d88e469e6ea9b39cef4)).
 Link it to `data/imagenet` will be more convenient.

+We don't support SPOS on CPU.
+You need to have at least one GPU to run the experiment.

 ## Step 1.
 Train Supernet

 ```